-The Northern Front Range Wildland Fire Cooperators (NFRWFC) Board of Directors makes the decisions to add or remove agencies from the Resource Dispatch Program and Resource Rotation List.
+The Northern Colorado Center (NCC) Board of Directors makes the decisions to add or remove agencies from the Resource Dispatch Program and Resource Rotation List.
+All Agencies who previously participated in Out-of-Zone/National Dispatch assignments will not have to go through the inspection process each year.